jaijojv/DevOps/README.md

 The command: ```sudo cat /var/lib/jenkins/secrets/initialAdminPassword``` will print the password at console.
 Please copy the password from either location and paste it.

-From the Jenkins console log output, copy the automatically-generated alphanumeric password (between the 2 sets of asterisks).
+From the Jenkins console log output, copy the automatically-generated alphanumeric password.

 **Customizing Jenkins with plugins**